ElyorS/Smart-Mobility-Engineering/README.md

 #The below link is the shell file for the commands regarding CLI tools:
 https://github.com/ElyorS/Smart-Mobility-Engineering/blob/7bc19b555c732307071df515ca237a78e47b871a/12204556_cli_tools.sh

+                               #CLI TOOLS

+#ROS 2 relies on the notion of combining workspaces using the shell environment.
+“Workspace” is a ROS term for the location on your system where you’re developing with ROS 2.
+The core ROS 2 workspace is called the underlay.
+Subsequent local workspaces are called overlays.
+When developing with ROS 2, you will typically have several workspaces active concurrently.
+Combining workspaces makes developing against different versions of ROS 2, or against different sets of packages, easier.
+It also allows the installation of several ROS 2 distributions (or “distros”, e.g. Dashing and Eloquent) on the same computer and switching between them.
+#Using turtlesim and rqt is a great way to learn the core concepts of ROS 2.
+This is accomplished by sourcing setup files every time you open a new shell, or by adding the source command to your shell startup script once.
+Without sourcing the setup files, you won’t be able to access ROS 2 commands, or find or use ROS 2 packages.
+In other words, you won’t be able to use ROS 2.

+                         #USING TURTLESIM, ROS2, AND RQT.

 <img width="979" alt="Screenshot 2023-09-21 at 11 34 39 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/a180a138-490e-4cac-a97b-e2e8c0e77227"># Smart-Mobility-Engineering
 ROS installation bash history shell file